qMBQx8GH/ModsInstaller_doc/README.md

 <mod name="campaigns_in_battle" version="1.0"/>
 ```
 When mod installation succeeds then this element will be automatically added to the installed_mods.xml.
-When you debug a mod you may add attribute dev="true", this will disble version check and the mod will be installed.
+When you debug a mod you may add attribute dev="true", this will disable version check and the mod will be installed.

 Example:
 ```xml